Snowy-lab-dotcom/PASSWORD-CRACKING-WITH-NETWORKWALKS-TOOLS/README.md

 * **Networkwalks Password Cracker** – used to process the extracted hash and recover the password.

 The recovered password was then used to verify access to the protected PDF.

-> ⚠️ **Ethical Use:** This project was performed in a controlled educational environment using the provided lab file.
-Password-cracking techniques should only be used on files, systems, or accounts where you have explicit permission.

 ---